SerufuYua/training_timer/README.md

 ## Versions

+### Version 1.2.1

+Bug fixes and optimization.

 ### Version 1.2

 Changes:

-  * You can use sounds of your choice
+  * You can use sounds of your choice;

-  * Improved counting visualization
+  * Improved counting visualization;

-  * Improved timekeeping accuracy
+  * Improved timekeeping accuracy.

 ### Version 1.1

-First release
+First release.